 Will A ski mask protect me from viruses?

-The short answer to this is no though it is likely these are more helpful than not wearing anything at all it is not fair to assume that the quality of the ski mask will be the same as that of a typical face mask.
+The short answer to this is it will not stop you from getting a virus.
+Though it is likely these are more helpful than not wearing anything at all.
+It is fair to assume that the quality of a ski mask will be the same as that of a typical cloth face mask.

 If you’re looking to wear something to stop the spread of disease purchase a face mask that states it is for that purpose.

 What Are The Styles Of Ski Masks?

 There are several different styles of ski mask which you are able to choose from.

 First is the full mask, this style of mask covers your head, and neck completely.
 This means there will typically be holes for your eyes.
 As well as a vented section of the mask which allows you to breathe.
 These are the warmest of all mask styles and offers you the most coverage.

 Another style of ski mask is a half mask.
 These masks cover your nose and the bottom half of your face.
 If you are wearing a helmet and goggles you will typically wear this kind of mask.
 The goggles keep the top half of their face sufficiently warm but this mask provides protection for their mouth and chin.